 National Priorities Project Voter's Guide comes out of a nonprofit, nonpartisan federal budget research organization that focuses on making the federal budget accessible to the public.
 They have compiled simple and straightfoward fact sheets on issue areas at stake in this year's election including education, military spending, national debt, healthcare, and more.
 In addition to the facts and research, each fact sheet includes a few questions to ask congressional candidates for each issue.

 Nonpartisan, Faith-based Election Resources

 Below are resources produced by various faith communities to aid individuals to discern the intersection of faith and politics in the coming election for them.

-The Our Faith, Our Vote campaign was created by the United Church of Christ (UCC) to engage the progressive faith community in elections.
+Our Faith, Our Vote (United Church of Christ) helps engage the progressive faith community in elections.
 They offer resources for engaging voters and get out the vote resources for faith communities and additional resources for weaving political engagement into worship services.
 The Our Faith, Our Vote also offers a civility pledge to guide our actions and speech in politics and the election season underpinned by an intentional listening, respect in our speech, and openness to sharing ideas and our understandings.